gabrielsoltz/metahub/README.md

 # Configuration

-**MetaHub** uses configuration files that let you customize some checks behaviours, default filters and more.
+**MetaHub** uses configuration files that let you customize some checks behaviors, default filters, and more.
 The configuration files are located in `lib/config/`.
-You can edit them using your favourite text editor.
+You can edit them using your favorite text editor.